Farini/SkyNation/Readme.md

 - [ ] BioModule - DNA Animation remake
 - [ ] BioModule - Extra functions (expand)
 - [ ] Store - Save receipt in a file
+- [ ] Mars Scene - City Garage - Vehicle Validation (when arriving (orbit)) - needs a token, if not valid.
+- [ ] Mars Scene - City Garage - Delete Vehicle from Guild at end of `unload`